intelektron/chordpro-php/README.md

 ## Chord notations

 The library supports several chord notations.
-You can also create your own (by implementing `ChordNotationInterface`).
+You can also create your own (by implementing [src/Notation/ChordNotationInterface.php]).
 Notations are used for both parsing and formatting.
 So you can parse a song in German notation and display it as French:

 ```php
 $txt = 'A typical [fis]German [a]verse';